-Contract/grant sponsor: Ministerio de Educación y Cultura; contract/grant number: TAP98-0421 the context of an hp adaptive strategy, see [3].
+Contract/grant sponsor: CICYT; contract/grant number: 2FD97-1206 behaviour [1, 2].
+Moreover, locking has also been studied for increasing polynomial degrees in the context of an hp adaptive strategy, see Reference [3].
 However, locking in meshless methods is still an open topic.
-Originally, see [4, 5], it was claimed that the EFG method did not exhibit volumetric locking.
+Originally, see Reference [4, 5], it was claimed that the EFG method did not exhibit volumetric locking.
 Now it is clear that this is not true.
-For instance, Dolbow and Belytschko [6] use the numerical inf-sup condition to analyze the EFG method.
-Moreover, some authors [7, 6, 8] claim that increasing the dilation parameter locking phenomena in meshless methods can be suppressed, or at least attenuated.
+For instance, Dolbow and Belytschko [6] use the numerical inf-sup condition to analyse the EFG method.
+Moreover, some authors [6-8] claim that increasing the dilation parameter locking phenomena in meshless methods can be suppressed, or at least attenuated.
 Their argument is based on numerical examples [7, 6] or on the heuristic constraint ratio [8] proposed by Hughes [1].
 Finally, they introduce new formulations to remedy this problem [6, 8].